Cocoa Beach beach vacation rentals

 With consistently warm and sunny days, beach weather here lasts all year.
 Summers are hot and humid — perfect for taking a dip in the ocean — and temperatures hover around 85 degrees Fahrenheit, sometimes climbing to 90.
 Like other subtropical destinations, Cocoa Beach has passing summer storms and the occasional hurricane from June through November, but the skies usually clear quickly after the rain.
 Floridians will tell you that winters here get chilly, but if you live in a colder climate, you might find that the 70-degree temperatures in December and January are downright balmy.
 Still, it can dip into the low 50s at night, so pack layers for evenings.
-Summer brings vacationing families, and the warm winters attract snowbirds, so visit in spring and fall if you prefer fewer crowds.
+Summer brings vacationing families, and the warm winters attract snowbirds, so book one of the area’s vacation rentals for spring and fall if you prefer fewer crowds.

 No trip to Cocoa Beach is complete without a stroll along the Cocoa Beach Pier.
 Jutting 800 feet into the Atlantic Ocean, the pier is lined with restaurants and shops and often hosts live music.
 The beach here has volleyball courts, and it’s considered one of the best places in town to surf.